 A few minutes later, they moved inside for a jewelry-making class Brandon has been attending for over two years.
 The frequent changes of scenery don’t bother Peter—in fact, it was a contributing factor in his decision to join AHRC NYC’s Day Habilitation Without Walls full-time as a Community Support Professional.

 “I was an active volunteer with New York Cares and Jonathan Epstein [now AHRC NYC’s Transition Developer] was with someone he supports,” Peter recalled.
 “We were in a community garden.
 I was intrigued–they were out in the world learning together.”

 Preparing to Travel and Participate in the Community

 Despite joining the field later in life, Peter aims to contribute any knowledge he can share with often younger colleagues.
-He starts by encouraging them to model their work fashion after his own—simple button down shirt, loose cargo pants, and hiking boots.
+He starts by encouraging them to model their work fashion after his own—a simple button-down shirt, loose cargo pants, and hiking boots.
 “I always tell the new employees to wear waterproof shoes and comfortable clothes.
 If the subways are running, we are out, so you must be prepared.”

 Peter recently made the choice to join an AHRC NYC Supported Employment program.
 “It wasn’t really a hard decision, but I will miss people like Brandon very much,” he said.
 Despite moving into a new position, Peter is committed to his same philosophy of service.